 Hamilton Gardens at Lake Chatuge

-Hiawassee, Georgia, this woodland garden paradise, covering 33 acres, is the largest collection of rhododendrons in the southeast.
+this woodland garden paradise, covering 33 acres, is the largest collection of rhododendrons in the southeast.
 It is listed by the state of Georgia as a botanical garden and lives up to this name through the diversity of native wildflowers, plants, trees, and its ecosystem.
 Trilliums, shooting stars, wild ginger, trout lilies, and Solomon’s seal are just a few of the special plants found in the gardens.
 But what makes this garden really special is the more than 1,500 rhododendrons and native azaleas within its boundaries.
 There are as many as 400 varieties of rhododendrons in this collection which bloom in all colors, shapes, and sizes.
-The bloom season appears regularly from mid-April to mid-May.
+The bloom season appears regularly from mid-April to mid-May and offers a spectacular visitor experience.
+It is celebrated each year as

 “A Blooming Affair at Hamilton Gardens”